khinsen/simple_notebook_manager/README.md

 that they are lost when the server is stopped.
 It is completely useless for practical applications.

-Requires Python 3.x, tested with 3.3.
+The code has bee tested with Python 2.7 and 3.3.